-The use of seclusion is permitted during the course of the delivery of waiver services.
-Complete Items G-2-c-i and G-2-c-ii.

-- i.
-Safeguards Concerning the Use of Seclusion.
+The us te of seclusion is permitted during the course of the delivery of waiver services.
+Complete Items G-2-c-i 2-c-ii. i Safeguards Concerning the Use of Seclusion.
 Specify the safeguards that the state has established concerning the use of each type of seclusion.
-State laws, regulations, and policies that are referenced are available to CMS upon request through the Medicaid agency or the operating agency (if applicable). - ii.
-State Oversight Responsibility.
-Specify the state agency (or agencies) responsible for overseeing the use of seclusion and ensuring that state safeguards concerning their use are followed and how such oversight is conducted and its frequency:

-Appendix G-3: Medication Management and Administration (1 of 2)

-This Appendix must be completed when waiver services are furnished to participants who are served in licensed or unlicensed living arrangements where a provider has round-the-clock responsibility for the health and welfare of residents.
-The Appendix does not need to be completed when waiver participants are served exclusively in their own personal residences or in the home of a family member.

-a.
-Applicability.
-Select one:

-No. This Appendix is not applicable (do not complete the remaining items)

-Yes.
-This Appendix applies (complete the remaining items)

-b.
-Medication Management and Follow-Up
+State laws, regulations, and policies that are referenced are available to CMS upon request through the Medicaid agency or the operating agency (if applicable). ii State Oversight Responsibility.
+Specify the state agency (or agencies) responsible for overseeing the use of seclusion and ensuring that state safeguards concerning their use are followed and how such oversight is conducted and its frequency: Appendix G: Participant Safeguards Арр pendix G-3: Medication Management and Administration (1 of 2) living arrangement t be completed when waiver services are furnished to participants who are served in licensed or unlicensed ts where a provider has round-the-clock responsibility for the health and welfare of residents.
+The Appendix to completed when waiver participants are served exclusively in their own personal residences or in the home of a.
+Applicabili ity.
+Select one: No. Th is Appendix is not applicable (do not complete the remaining items) Yes.
+T his Appendix applies (complete the remaining items) b.
+Medication n Management and Follow-Up ponsibility.
+Specify the entity (or entities) that have ongoing responsibility for monitoring participant lication regimens, the methods for conducting monitoring, and the frequency of monitoring.

-- i.
-Responsibility.
-Specify the entity (or entities) that have ongoing responsibility for monitoring participant medication regimens, the methods for conducting monitoring, and the frequency of monitoring. - ii.
-Methods of State Oversight and Follow-Up.
-Describe: (a) the method(s) that the state uses to ensure that participant medications are managed appropriately, including: (a) the identification of potentially harmful practices (e.g., the concurrent use of contraindicated medications); (b) the method(s) for following up on potentially harmful practices; and, (c) the state agency (or agencies) that is responsible for follow-up and oversight.

-Appendix G-3: Medication Management and Administration (2 of 2)

-c.
-Medication Administration by Waiver Providers

-Answers provided in G-3-a indicate you do not need to complete this section i.
-Provider Administration of Medications.
-Select one:

-Not applicable. (do not complete the remaining items)

-Waiver providers are responsible for the administration of medications to waiver participants who cannot self-administer and/or have responsibility to oversee participant self-administration of medications. (complete the remaining items)

-ii.
-State Policy.
-Summarize the state policies that apply to the administration of medications by waiver providers or waiver provider responsibilities when participants self-administer medications, including (if applicable) policies concerning medication administration by non-medical waiver provider personnel.
-State laws, regulations, and policies referenced in the specification are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

-iii.
-Medication Error Reporting.
-Select one of the following:

-Providers that are responsible for medication administration are required to both record and report medication errors to a state agency (or agencies).
-Complete the following three items:

-(a) Specify state agency (or agencies) to which errors are reported:
+par (e. ethods of State Oversight and Follow-Up.
+Describe: (a) the method(s) that the state uses to ensure that rticipant medications are managed appropriately, including: (a) the identification of potentially harmful practices g., the concurrent use of contraindicated medications); (b) the method(s) for following up on potentially harmful actices; and, (c) the state agency (or agencies) that is responsible for follow-up and oversight. dix G: Participant Safeguards Ap pendix G-3: Medication Management and Administration (2 of 2) edicatio on Administration by Waiver Providers Ansv vers provided in G-3-a indicate you do not need to complete this section i.
+Pr ovider Administration of Medications.
+Select one: Not applicable. (do not complete the remaining items) Waiver providers are responsible for the administration of medications to waiver participants who cannot self-administer and/or have responsibility to oversee participant self-administration of medications. (complete the remaining items) wa co: po ate Policy.
+Summarize the state policies that apply to the administration of medications by waiver providers or giver provider responsibilities when participants self-administer medications, including (if applicable) policies incerning medication administration by non-medical waiver provider personnel.
+State laws, regulations, and licies referenced in the specification are available to CMS upon request through the Medicaid agency or the erating agency (if applicable). iii.
+M edication Error Reporting.
+Select one of the following: Providers that are responsible for medication administration are required to both record and report medication errors to a state agency (or agencies).
+Complete the following three items: (a) Specify state agency (or agencies) to which errors are reported: (b) Specify the types of medication errors that providers are required to record : (c) Specify the types of medication errors that providers must report to the state:

-(b) Specify the types of medication errors that providers are required to record:
+lication errors available only when requested by the state. lication errors that providers are required to record: lity.
+Specify the state agency (or agencies) responsible for monitoring the perforministration of medications to waiver participants and how monitoring is perform

-(c) Specify the types of medication errors that providers must report to the state:

-Providers responsible for medication administration are required to record medication errors but make information about medication errors available only when requested by the state.
+Providers responsible for medication administration are required to record medication errors but make a.
+Methods for Discovery: Health and Welfare